Social Care QQI Level 6

 – An overall Merit Grade in LCA.

-– Exceptions may be made for mature students returning to education.
+– Exceptions may be made for mature students returning to education and those without a formal education.
 However, a basic level of IT skills is required, for e.g., familiarity with Microsoft Word.

 – Students undertaking Social Care & Childcare work placements are also required to meet the conditions of our Fitness to Practice policy along with statutory Garda Vetting requirements

-This is an advanced course open to students who hold a FETAC Level 5 Award in Applied Social Studies or its equivalent with a merit profile (5 merits).
-Applicants must have 2 written references.
+This is an advanced course open to students who hold a full QQI Level 5 Award in Applied Social Studies or its equivalent.